ghc-proposals/ghc-proposals/proposals/0000-no-sugared-incompleteness.rst

 Costs and Drawbacks
 -------------------

-- In the short term, we have far to many knobs to control the same thing.
+- In the short term, we have far too many knobs to control the same thing.
   But, my hope is that in future versions of the language ``SugaredIncompleteness`` can be deprecated and then removed, reducing the number of knobs back to something sane.

 - Somebody is going to think this has something to do with Kurt Gödel unless we choose a different name.